 3.2 Evolution of Kannada script

 The Kannada language is written using the Kannada script, which evolved from the 5th-century Kadamba script.
 The oldest form of Kannada script begins in 3rd century B.C.
 The first popular and well-known Kannada script was called Kadamba script used by the Kadamba dynasty during 5th century A.D.
 Buhler, the famous epigraphist says that the Kadamba script is the earliest form of the present day Kannada script.
 During Ganga dynasty, in the 6th century A.D., the script used is known as Adi Ganga script, which resembles Kadamba script.
 During 6-7th century A.D., the Chalukyas of Badami used a script which is now called by historian as Badami Chalukya script.
 Rashtrakuta was the next famous dynasty which ruled during 8-10th century A.D. and the script used during those time is referred to as Rashtrakuta script.
 The script used by the Kalyana Chalukya rulers is called Kalyana Chalukya script.
 It can be seen in the records of 10-12 century AD.
 Cursive writing was started during the 13th century by Hoysala kings.
 They built the decorative cursive way of writing based on the script of Kalyana Chalukyas.
 Inscriptions at Beluru and Halebeedu have text written using this kind of script.
 The Vijaynagar kings ruled during the 14-16th century A.D. did not make any major modifications to the script.
 The last dynasty of Karnataka, the kings of Mysore developed what is known as Modi script.
 It is called Modi script or ಮೋಡಿ ಬರಹ (Modi baraha).
-Most of the public records were written during Mysore kings are in Modi script.
-No inscriptions were written in Modi script as this style is difficult to inscribe on a stone.
-This can easily be called the last developed script which taught even now in schools for cursive writing of Kannada.
+Most of the public records that were written during the period of the Mysore kings are in the Modi script.
+No inscriptions were written in the Modi script as this style is difficult to inscribe on a stone.
+This may be considered the latest developed form of the script, and is taught even now in schools as cursive writing for Kannada.